robotics-laboratory/truck/doc/getting_started.md

 ### Pull and run
 ```
 # dev/amd64
+docker-compose pull truck-amd64
 docker-compose up -d truck-amd64

 # jetson
+docker-compose pull truck-jetson
 docker-compose up -d truck-jetson

 # just run another shell (preferred)
 # exit doesn't stop the container
 docker exec -it truck bash

-# attach to running container
-# use ctrl+p+q to detach
-docker attach truck
+# also you

 # stop container
 docker stop truck
 ```
 ### Build and push
-If you need to build container, follow this steps.
+If you need to build container after any changes, follow this steps.
 Up version in ```docker-compose.yaml``` if orresponding dockerfile is changed.

 ```
 # dev/amd64